ava12/llx/README.md

 Parser uses finite-state machine with a stack for non-terminals.
 The bottom of the stack is the root non-terminal (representing the whole grammar), and the top is the current one.
-Non-terminal is pushed on the stack when it is expanded and popped off the stack when all tokens it was expanded to are consumed by the parser.
+Non-terminal is pushed on the stack when it is expanded and dropped from the stack when all tokens it was expanded to are consumed by the parser.

 Parser does not build parse tree by default, it allows using token and non-terminal hooks instead.
 A token hook is triggered when a new token is read from source file.
 A non-terminal hook is triggered when parser starts or finishes